How to build a website that converts customers

 1. Know your audience

 Before you even think about designing your website, it's important to know who you're building it for.
-Understanding your audience is the foundation of any successful website because it helps you tailor your content, design and overall approach to what your potential customers actually need.
+Understanding your audience is the foundation of any successful website because it helps you tailor your content, design and overall approach to what your prospective customers actually need.

 By doing this, you set yourself up for better customer engagement and, ultimately, more conversions.
-Taking this step early on will help guide all other aspects of your website's design and content, making it far more effective at converting visitors into loyal customers.
+Taking this step early on will help guide all other aspects of your website's design elements and content, making it far more effective at converting visitors into loyal customers.

 Understand your customers' needs